skip to main |

 You sent me tweets and became my friends.
 You posted hilarious and encouraging words and pictures on Facebook.
 You gave great art classes, and came to mine.
 You invited me to become parts of your groups.
 You bought my products.
 (Never underestimate how good this makes artists feel . . . .)
 You posted your goals and musings on this blog.
 You liked Bean Up The Nose Art's Facebook page.
 You learned to play the drum with me.
 You spent precious weekend time coming out to fairs and saying hi.
 You bought, and read, and posted reviews about my e-book.
 You celebrated my 50th birthday with me.
 You took me to lunch and dinner and laughed at my jokes and asked for advice.
 You ceaselessly offered support and care, and just the best and finest love a person could ask for.
 You did an awesome, awesome job.

 You a co-conspirator and collaborator in my 2011 happiness.
 I salute your you-ness, and will be forever grateful for it.
 I wish that I could reach right through this post and give you the big, gigantic hug that you deserve.
 (And that, for the first time in my life -- at age 50! -- I feel comfortable and happy giving, instead of shy and embarrassed by.)
+Here's wishing you the best next new year ever.
+Looking forward to the mutual lifting for years to come.
+BECAUSE YOU RULE!!!!!

 Once again.

-Because, yes, I do recognize that what I've written about so often this fall is time . . . in its geologic form (that post's here) . . . how it matters to me more than money (post's here) . . . and about what I planned to accomplish as it passed (here) . . . .
+Because, yes, I do recognize that what I've written about so often this fall is time . . . in its geologic form (that post's here) . . . how it matters to me more than money (post's here) . . . and about what I planned to accomplish as it passed ( here) . . . .

 It's clearly a recurring theme of mine right now.